njcorrente/njcorrente.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Nicholas is appointed as a full-time Teaching Instructor in the Department of Chemical and Biochemical Engineering at Rutgers University.
+NJC appointed as a full-time Teaching Instructor in the Department of Chemical and Biochemical Engineering at Rutgers University.